Modern states /

 Libya is only ranked 10 among 22 MENA countries, but best among North African.
 Libya does very well on certain factors, like life expectancy and the number of hospital beds.

 Libya is presently in the process of developing its institutions of higher learning.
 For long, much of the education system focused on basic training for all.

 The population of Libya is varied, but natives are mainly Arabs and Berbers.
 There is also a significant number of foreign workers.

 Arabic is the language of the nation, but Berber is still a vital language, although spoken by only a minority of ethnic Berbers.

 Islam dominates all of the Libyan society.
 Almost all are Sunnis, but there are small Ibadi communities.

-Fertility of Libya remains high, but population growth is less dramatic than before.
+The fertility of Libya remains high, but population growth is less dramatic than before.

 Libya has a long history, deep into antiquity.
-Libyan history covers the Roman era, the Christian and the Islamic.
+Libyan history covers the Roman era, the Christian, and the Islamic.